WordPress/blogger-importer/readme.txt

 Stable tag: 0.5
 License: GPLv2 or later

-Imports posts, comments and categories (blogger tags) from a Blogger blog then migrates authors to Wordpress users.
+Imports posts, comments, and categories (blogger tags) from a Blogger blog then migrates authors to Wordpress users.

 == Description ==